Left Bousfield localization without left properness: Smith's theorem for locally presentable semi-model categories

-Here we are using the fact that cofibrations are closed under transfinite composition and pushout without any hypothesis on the domains and codomains of the maps in question (Lemma \ref{lemma:transfinite-comp-and-pushout}). \end{proof}
+Here we are using the fact that the cofibrations, $\cof I$, are closed under transfinite composition and pushout without any hypothesis on the domains and codomains of the morphisms in question. \end{proof}

-Just as in \cite[Corollary 2.7]{barwickSemi}, we also have a corollary which replaces the set $J$ produced above by a set of maps with cofibrant domains.
+Just as in \cite[Corollary 2.7]{barwickSemi}, we also have a corollary which replaces the set $J$ produced above by a set of morphisms with cofibrant domains.